Ranger tips: Mount Remarkable National Park

 The park is a popular destination for campers, hikers, bird watchers and cyclists.

 Want to see it for yourself?
-We’ve asked Park Ranger Lisa Taylor for her tips to help you make the most of your next visit.
+We’ve asked Park Ranger Niamh Douglas for her tips to help you make the most of your next visit.
 Here’s what she had to say:

 Which campsite is your favourite and why?